MicrosoftDocs/sql-docs/docs/big-data-cluster/app-deployment-extension.md

 - Generates a run spec to consume the app or delete the app from the cluster.
 - Consumes deployed apps through a run specification YAML.

-The following sections walk though installation of App Deploy.
+The following sections walk through installation of App Deploy.
 They also provide an overview on how it works.

 ### How to install the App Deploy extension in Visual Studio Code

-In *Visual Studio Code (VS Code)*, install the *App Deploy* extension:
+In *Visual Studio Code*, install the *App Deploy* extension:

 1. To install App Deploy as part of Visual Studio Code [download the extension](https://aka.ms/app-deploy-vscode) from GitHub.